shashikantkulkarni/personal_site_cv_blog/content/2018-08-17-big-data-save-data-on-server/index.md

 ---
 title: "Big Data - Save data on BigData server"
 path: blog/big-data-save-data-on-server
-tags: [software, bigdata, Cassandra, HDFS, MongoDB, MySql, Neo4J]
+tags: [software, bigdata, cassandra, hdfs, mongodb, mysql, neo4j]
 cover: ./BigData_Architecture_Stages-Persist.png
 date: 2018-08-19T05:25:44.226Z
 excerpt: Blogging and writing about tech stacks is always been my thing.
 Once the data is collected, we may want to save it for further processing.